-When this error appears, the system will boot in ISA mode, which allows

-Slot Not Empty

-Indicates that a slot designated as empty by the EISA Configuration Utility actually contains a board.

-When this error appears, the system will boot in ISA mode, which allows you to run the EISA Configuration Utility.

-SYSTEM HALTED, (CTRL-ALT-DEL) TO REBOOT ...
+- When this error appears, the system will boot in ISA mode, which allows you to run the EISA Configuration Utility. - Slot Not Empty - Indicates that a slot designated as empty by the EISA Configuration Utility actually contains a board. - When this error appears, the system will boot in ISA mode, which allows you to run the EISA Configuration Utility. - SYSTEM HALTED, (CTRL-ALT-DEL) TO REBOOT ...

 Indicates the present boot attempt has been aborted and the system must be rebooted.
-Press and hold down the CTRL and ALT keys and press DFL.
+Press and hold down the CTRL and ALT keys and press DEL.